 If your flowchart is connected to another flowchart, then instead of putting it in just one page, it is best that you connect it via a circular node to the flowchart on a different page.

-Well that’s the first 8 done and tidied away.
-Keep this list handy and next time run through it at the end of your next flowcharting exercise.
-We’ll go through the remaining 7 mistakes in the next post.
-In the meantime if you have a common mistake you think others should avoid let us know in the comments and we’ll make sure it’s covered.
+Well, that’s the first 8 flowchart guidelines done and tidied away.
+Keep this list of flowchart guidelines to avoid flowchart mistakes handy and next time run through it at the end of your next flowcharting exercise.
+We’ll go through the remaining 7 flowchart guidelines and flowchart mistakes in the next post.
+In the meantime, if you have a common flowchart mistake you think others should avoid let us know in the comments and we’ll make sure it’s covered.